Cumulative Delta Classification Strategy

 KP2 For a Win

 Here we have a successful strong trend trade.
 The KP2 number here was just -239 on the pullback.
-There is a notable difference however between the two trades.
-Price did not trade all the way back to the minor zone.
+There is a notable difference however between this trade and the example from above.
+Price did not trade all the way back to the minor zone and KP2 was not indicating hard selling.
+But again, this is a higher risk trade.
+What is the lower risk?

 What can go Wrong?
 Part 2